lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     with a virtual reservoir of given chemical potential :math:`\mu`, and multiple attempts to insert water molecules at random positions are made.
-Attempts are either accepted or rejected based on a Monte Carlo acceptance rule.
+Attempts are either accepted or rejected based on energy consideration.

-    In a new folder called Addingwater, add this template file for the water molecule : |download_TIP4P2005|.
+    In a new folder called *Addingwater/*, add this template file for the water molecule: |download_TIP4P2005|.

-    Create a new input file, and copy the following lines into
+    Create a new input file, and copy the following lines into it:
-    it:

 .. |download_TIP4P2005| raw:: html